camunda/camunda-bpm-examples/cockpit/cockpit-fullstack-count-processes/README.md

 4. [Summary](#summary)
 5. [How Client-Side Plugins Work](#how-client-side-plugins-work)

-## Integrate into Camunda BPM Webapp
+## Integrate into Camunda Platform Webapp

 1. Build this demo: `mvn clean install`
-2. There are two ways to add your plugin to the Camunda BPM webapp.
+2. There are two ways to add your plugin to the Camunda Platform webapp.

    1. You can copy `./target/cockpit-sample-plugin-1.0-SNAPSHOT.jar` to the `WEB-INF/lib` folder of the Camunda webapp.
    2. You can set up a maven war overlay for the Camunda webapp.